Should I buy it?

 Rough 120L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Corydoras Catfish, Bolivian Ram, Honey Gourami.
+Safer directions include: Bolivian Ram, Honey Gourami, Neon Tetra.

 Prioritise 6+ of Diamond Tetra in 120L+ with filtration sized for messy feeding — add only mates that already pass pair checks with this species.